give the "Now Long Discontinued" ICOM IC-756 PRO II (2)

 with a PRO II myself, but from info via emails direct to

-me and newsgroups etc, there has been quite a number of
+me and newsgroups etc, there were quite a number of

-owners having problems with the LCD.
+owners that had problems with the LCD.
 One is where the

 backlight either fails totally or takes awhile to "pop